dslab-epfl/NEX/README.md

 ## Building

 ### (Using a virtual machine)

+⚠️ A virtual machine should only be used for development of nex, not for testing the performance of nex or accuracy of nex.

 If you'd like to run nex inside a virtual machine, you can do the following steps (note, nex will be slower inside a virtual machine).
 ```bash
 cd virtual-machine